 Be aware the panels on systems other than the Harrisons Solaredge brand, which has Safe DC™ as a safety feature, will still have high voltages even when the switch is off.
 Extra care must be taken when working with panels whilst they are in the sun.

-The only cleaning equipment good-quality solar panels really need to be cleaned is clean water, a soft broom, some sort of detergent like "30 Seconds Window Cleaner", and lastly some elbow grease.
+The only cleaning equipment good-quality solar panels really need to be cleaned is clean water, a soft broom and lastly some elbow grease.
 Be sure to hose the panels off well when finished.
+If necessary, a very mild detergent may be added to the water.

 Don't forget to switch your system back on as well!

-If you are interested in having solar panels installed and need friendly and knowledgeable advice, contact Harrissons Energy on 0800 00 33 54 or through our contact form.
+If you are interested in having solar panels installed and need friendly and knowledgeable advice, contact Harrisons Energy on 0800 00 33 54 or through our contact form.